AdrianMiozga/Franko/README.md

 ## GPS

-Work on GPS, path drawing, etc
-Prevent zooming so much into map
 Stop activity doesn't clean recorded path
+GPS can loose shit and show your position like 1 km away - smooth that out, remove those points or something
+Map view in activities should show whole path

 # TODO